astronomer/airflow-guides/guides/airflow-great-expectations.md

 ### Connections and Backends

 The `GreatExpectationsOperator` can run a checkpoint on a dataset stored in any backend compatible with Great Expectations.
-All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the datasource, and add the connection to your Great Expectations project, e.g. [using the CLI to add a Postgres backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/postgres).
+All that’s needed to get the Operator to point at an external dataset is to set up an [Airflow Connection](https://www.astronomer.io/guides/connections) to the `datasource`, and add the connection to your Great Expectations project, e.g. [using the CLI to add a Postgres backend](https://docs.greatexpectations.io/docs/guides/connecting_to_your_data/database/postgres).
 Then, if using a `DataContextConfig` or `CheckpointConfig`, ensure that the `"datasources"` field refers to your backend connection name.

 ## Conclusion